software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 4. Add a method for the QuizController class that saves the quiz to the database
 5. Add validation for quiz name and description

-For the _second user story_, the Developers came up with the following tasks:

-1. Add Thymeleaf template for listing the added quizzes with title, link and description
-2. Add a method for rendering the quiz list for the QuizController class
-3. Add a link to the quiz list page to the navigation bar

 These are the user stories, that you will be working on as a team during this Sprint.
 The tasks described above are suggestions, feel free to alter them or add new tasks.

 {: .highlight }